Esketamine: Depression

 In the US, esketamine (brand name Spravato) is a nasal spray indicated, as monotherapy, or in conjunction with an oral antidepressant as a therapy for treatment-resistant depression (TRD) as well as major depressive disorder (MDD) associated with suicidal ideation or behavior in adults.
-In the clinical trials that led to approval of esketamine, treatment-resistant depression was defined as major depressive disorder with inadequate response to at least two different conventional antidepressants.
+In the clinical trials that led to approval of esketamine, TRD was defined as major depressive disorder with inadequate response to at least two different conventional antidepressants.
 The nasal spray formulation of esketamine used for depression delivers two sprays containing a total of 28 mg esketamine and doses of 56 mg (2 devices) to 84 mg (3 devices) are used.

+Esketamine has modest short-term efficacy on TRD (similar in efficacy to atypical antipsychotics); there is limited long-term safety data available and some concerning signals regarding adverse events and abuse potential.
 Due to concerns about sedation, dissociation, and misuse, esketamine is available for treatment of depression only from certified providers through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called Spravato REMS.

-Five clinical studies of esketamine for treatment-resistant depression (TRANSFORM-1, -2, and -3, and SUSTAIN-1 and -2) were submitted to and evaluated by the FDA when approval of esketamine for treatment of treatment-resistant depression was sought by Janssen Pharmaceuticals.
-Of these five studies, three were short-term (4-week) efficacy studies (the TRANSFORM studies).
-Two of these three studies (TRANSFORM-1 and -3) did not find a statistically significant antidepressant effect of esketamine relative to placebo.
-In the one positive short-term efficacy study (TRANSFORM-2), there was a 4.0-point difference between esketamine and placebo on the Montgomery–Åsberg Depression Rating Scale (MADRS) after 4 weeks of treatment (P = 0.020).
-This scale ranges from 0 to 60 and the average score of the participants at the start of the study was about 37.0 in both the esketamine and placebo groups.
-The total change in score after 4 weeks was –19.8 points in the esketamine group and –15.8 points in the placebo group.
-This corresponded to a percentage change in MADRS score from baseline of –53.5% with esketamine and –42.4% with placebo (a difference and reduction of depression score of –11.1% potentially attributable to the pharmacological action of esketamine) in these patient samples.
-Placebo showed 80.0% of the antidepressant effect of esketamine for treatment-resistant depression in this study, and hence approximately 20.0% of the antidepressant response was attributable to esketamine.
-In the two negative short-term efficacy trials that did not reach statistical significance (TRANSFORM-1 and -3), the differences in MADRS reductions between esketamine and placebo were –3.2 (P = 0.088) and –3.6 (P = 0.059) after 4 weeks of treatment.

 Short-term antidepressant efficacy (as measured by change in MADRS total score from baseline over 4 weeks) with esketamine nasal spray (56 or 84 mg) added to an existing oral antidepressant (n = 114) versus placebo nasal spray added to an existing oral antidepressant (n = 109) in people with treatment-resistant depression in the single positive efficacy trial.
 In two other short-term efficacy trials, esketamine was not superior to placebo.